mumbleskates/bilrost/README.md

     * no support across other languages yet
     * no text format (use `Debug`)
     * no RPC integrations (yet!)

+Bilrost does *not* have a robust reflection ecosystem.
+It does not (yet) have an intermediate schema language like protobuf does, nor implementations for very many languages, nor RPC framework support, nor an independent validation framework.
+These things are possible, they just don't exist yet.

 ## Encoding specification